 Once a student is officially enrolled in an accelerated degree program, the Graduate College of Drexel University monitors students' performance and academic progress by running a quarterly audit report.

-Please review the Accelerated Degree Program Policies [PDF] on the Office of the Provost website.
+Please review the Accelerated, Combined and Bridge Degree Program Policies on the Office of the Provost website.

-If you are currently enrolled in a 4+1 (4COP Accelerated Program) degree program, students are required to fill out the Accelerated Degree Level Conversion Form [PDF].
+Students currently enrolled in a 4+1 (4COP) accelerated degree program, students are required to fill out the Accelerated Degree Level Conversion Form [PDF] upon completion of undergraduate and before registering for graduate coursework.
 This form is used for two purposes: (1) conversion in status from undergraduate level to graduate level at the time stipulated in the program or in the case of students who are enrolled in the accelerated degree program and unable to complete the program, (2) reversion in status back to the appropriate undergraduate program.
 Please note that conversion to graduate status occurs once spring grades are posted.
 After obtaining all the required signatures, please submit the form to the Graduate College of Drexel University in Main Building, Suite 301 or e-mail it to firstname.lastname@example.org.